Tag Archives: Jon Watts

 The premise is creepy as the action kicks off.

-When Kent McCoy (Andy Powers), a likable young father, who works far too much maintaining his real estate business, is notified by his wife, Meg (Laura Allen), that the clown they hired to entertain at their son Jack’s birthday party has canceled, he is determined to save the day.
+When Kent McCoy (Andy Powers), a likable young father who works far too much maintaining his real estate business, is notified by his wife, Meg (Laura Allen), that the clown they hired to entertain at their son Jack’s birthday party has canceled, he is determined to save the day.

 Kent discovers an old clown suit in the attic of one of his abandoned houses and dons the costume.
-The next day, Kent and Meg are startled when Kent cannot remove the costume even when pliers, a hacksaw, and other horrid machinery are used on him.
+The next day, Kent and Meg are startled when Kent cannot remove the costume, even when pliers, a hacksaw, and other horrid machinery are used on him.

-The story then introduces a strange character named Herbert Karlsson (Peter Stormare), who informs Kent that the clown costume is not a costume, but the hair and skin of an ancient demon from Northern Europe.
+The story then introduces a strange character named Herbert Karlsson (Peter Stormare), who informs Kent that the clown costume is not a costume but the hair and skin of an ancient demon from Northern Europe.

-The demon needs to feast on and devour children to survive, Kent realizes as he becomes ravenous with hunger.
+Kent realizes that the demon needs to feast on and devour children to survive, and he becomes ravenous and hungry.
 Karlsson attempts to kill Kent, revealing that the only way to destroy the beast is via beheading.

 The clever and compelling part of the story is the mixture of clowns and children in peril, a recipe for success in most horror films.

-The fact that Kent and Meg slowly begin the temptation to harm children is both shocking and effective.
+The fact that Kent and Meg slowly begin the temptation to harm children is both shocking and compelling.

 The McCoys are average, everyday folks, Meg even working as a nurse, so the likelihood of the pair harming kids on any other day is remote, but tested by a vicious demon and their son Jack in peril makes Clown work well.